MAIF/nio/manual/src/main/paradox/archi.md

 ### Multi-tenancy

 **Nio's** database is multi-tenant, which let's you instanciate multiple environnement with only one database.
-This can be very usefull for any *non-prod* envs.
+This can be very useful for any *non-prod* envs.

 ## Events Broker

-**Nio** provides events through a Kafka broker (Kafka is the only supprted broker for now).
+**Nio** provides events through a Kafka broker (Kafka is the only supported broker for now).

 ## (Optional) S3-compliant storage for events record management